zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2013_infovis_lineup.md

 ## Ranking Visualization Techniques

 * N. Andrienko and G. Andrienko.
 Informed Spatial Decisions Through Coordinated Views.
 Information Visualization, 2(4):270-285, 2003
 * J. Bautista and G. Carenini.
 An integrated task-based framework for the design and evaluation of visualizations to support preferential choice.
-Proceedings of the Conference on Advanced Visual Interfaces (AVI '04), 150–157, 2006.
+Proceedings of the Conference on Advanced Visual Interfaces (AVI), 150–157, 2006.
 * M. Behrisch, J. Davey, S. Simon, T. Schreck, D. Keim, and J. Kohlhammer.
 Visual comparison of orderings and rankings.
-In Proceedings of the EuroVis Workshop on Visual Analytics (EuroVA '13), 2013.
+In Proceedings of the EuroVis Workshop on Visual Analytics (EuroVA), 2013.
 * G. Carenini and J. Lloyd.
 ValueCharts: analyzing linear models expressing preferences and evaluations.
-Proceedings of the Conference on Advanced Visual Interfaces (AVI '04), 150–157, 2006.
+Proceedings of the Conference on Advanced Visual Interfaces (AVI), 150–157, 2006.
 * S. J. Fernstad, J. Shaw, and J. Johansson.
 Quality-based guidance for exploratory dimensionality reduction.
 Information Visualization, 12(1):44-64, 2013.
 * P. Kidwell, G. Lebanon, and W. S. Cleveland.
 Visualizing incomplete and partially ranked data.
 IEEE Transactions on Visualization and Computer Graphics, 14(6):1356-1363, 2008.
 * A. P. Sawant and C. G. Healey.
 Visualizing multidimensional query results using animation.
 In Electronic Imaging 2008, page 680904, 2008.